nrt-library/nrt-library/pages/mydoc/mydoc_about.md

 folder: mydoc
 ---

 The NRT Library is a community-maintained project.
-In this section, you will find the profiles of the people who have collectively build the website.
+In this section, you will find the profiles of the people who have contributed towards building this website.

 ## Add your profile